OSC Policies, Waivers and Code of Conducts

 Skaters are expected to get up promptly after a fall, (unless really hurt) in order to keep the pathways clear for other skaters.

 The ice surface should be used for training, not conversation.
-Working in small groups with a coach’s approval is acceptable.
+Social Distancing is an expectation.

 When practicing routines, skaters must learn to maneuver around other skaters and still complete jumps, spins and footwork successfully.